-Living in Tropical Florida, a piece of Paradise just waiting for you, and your Money!
+Living in Tropical Florida, Paradise Waiting for You and Your Money!

 What are the Tropics anyway?